Pension Planning

 Disclosure

 This article is for information purposes only and does not constitute financial advice.
-Financial planning outcomes depend on individual circumstances, residency status, pension type and objectives.
-Professional advice should always be sought before making pension-related decisions.
+Financial planning outcomes depend on individual circumstances, residency status, pension type, UK Long-Term Resident classification, and objectives.
+Professional advice should always be sought before making pension-related decisions or submitting HMRC forms.

-• Confirm whether your UK pension qualifies for PCLS and understand the tax-free cash calculations
+• Confirm whether your UK pension qualifies for PCLS and model the tax-free cash calculations

 • Map the optimal sequence for pension commencement and QROPS transfers in the UAE context